contao/docs/docs/manual/layout/templates/template-assets.en.md

 Often additional assets such as CSS or JavaScript files are required for an individual template.
 These files can always be integrated via the page layout of a theme.
 However, the assets are always loaded, even if they are not needed on different pages.
 It is therefore useful to specify these files in the template itself.
 There are several options available.

-The easiest way is to `files`create the files in a public directory below and then reference them in the template:
+The easiest way is to `files`create the files in a public directory below and then to reference them in the template:

 ```php
 <link href="files/myfolder/custom.css" rel="stylesheet">